ashutosh-goyal/rl-navigation-pygame/README.md

 # Exploring the Potential of the PPO Reinforcement Learning Algorithm for Efficient Navigation with Obstacle Avoidance

-This repository contains the code for training an agent to navigate through a simulated environment toward a designated target while avoiding dynamic obstacles.
-The aim of this project is to explore the effectiveness of reinforcement learning techniques in solving navigation tasks.
-We aim to investigate how well the agent can learn to navigate.
+This repository contains the code for training a reinforcement learning agent to navigate through a simulated environment toward a target while avoiding obstacles.
+The agent is trained using the PPO (Proximal Policy Optimization) algorithm via Stable-Baselines3, with a custom environment built using OpenAI Gym and Pygame for rendering.

+The project covers both discrete and continuous action/observation spaces.
+In the discrete setting, the agent achieved 100% success rate across randomized scenarios.
+The continuous setting introduced additional complexity around action smoothness and hyperparameter tuning, which is discussed in detail in the report.

-- Please refer to main.pdf for a detailed explanation of the project and its implementation.
+For a detailed explanation of the project and its implementation, please refer to `main.pdf`.

 ## 📽️ Demo